alishelton/apic-writeup/index.md

 ### Hopeful Deliverables

 If time permits, it would be interesting to make the system completely interactive via the project website.
+We may also include a number of different materials (beyond water) such as ice cream and lava, like those presented in the presentation video for the relevant paper.

 ## Schedule